 Excellent interactive map and website for finding flights in and out of France.

 Another tip for finding suitable flights is simply to look up the departure or destination airport website on Google.

 You can then usually find what routes are flown by which airlines as well as times and fares.

 BUDGET AIRLINE WEBSITES

 LOIRE VALLEY (TOURS)

-The EDGARD bus network is an efficient and comfortable bus service
+The LIOGARD bus network is an efficient and comfortable bus service

 that connects our village with Avignon and Nîmes several times a day.

 Some of the services stop at the new Avignon TGV station, but only in the Summer.
 Outside of Summer you need to catch the bus at the Central Station.
 There is a shuttle bus between the TGV station and the central station.
 You should be able to book your ticket from Paris right through to the central station.
 Nîmes has more frequent services, especially in the afternoon so taking the TGV to Nîmes is really the best option, not Avignon, if you won't have a car.